mrmop/IGX/readme.md

 <li>Unity</li>
 </ul>

-See the <a href="https://github.com/mrmop/IGX/wiki/Social-Sharing">Leaderboards wiki page</a> for more info.
+See the <a href="https://github.com/mrmop/IGX/wiki/Leaderboards">Social Sharing wiki page</a> for more info.

 ## Leaderboards
 IGX supports leaderboards.
 The following leaderboard providers are currently supported: